coswat/php-mvc/README.md

-## Router in PHP, Laravel like router in PHP with view and other functions
+## Custom php-mvc  <br>
+custom php mvc without any other packages, Laravel like routes, and more functions
 ## Usage <br>
 Setup the repository <br>
 ```